 This Commons Library Briefing Paper sets out the role and remit of the Commissioner for Public Appointments.
 It summarises the changes made to the public appointments system since the 2016 review conducted by Gerry Grimstone.
 It also briefly sets out information about the establishment and development of the role.Jump to full report >>

 The Commissioner for Public Appointments regulates appointments made by ministers to senior positions in public bodies.
-Those who make public appointments subject to regulation by the Commissioner are required to follow the Code of Practice on Public Appointments.
+Those who make public appointments subject to regulation by the Commissioner are required to follow the Governance Code on Public Appointments and the Principles of Public Appointments published by the Cabinet Office.
 The Commissioner can investigate complaints about appointments processes within his remit.
-Independent Public Appointments Assessors provide independent scrutiny during the appointments process.

 Commons Briefing papers SN03368